Process

 If you work through a subscription

-Now we are no longer talking about a single isolated case, but about ongoing use of the runtime and MCP server for multiple systems, repeated reviews and several open cases at once.
+Now we are no longer talking about a single isolated case, but about recurring dossiers for multiple systems, re-evaluations and several open cases at once.

 • The underlying logic stays the same, but it becomes a more stable operating capability.

-• Continuity of re-evaluation, volume of decision packages and long-term discipline around ownership and evidence posture matter more.
+• Continuity of re-evaluation, volume of dossiers and long-term discipline around ownership and evidence posture matter more.

 • The value is no longer only “solving one case”, but avoiding the need to reconstruct every case from scratch.